-I’ve been increasing my vegan protein intake lately, and edamame has been sneaking into so many of our meals!
-I love the texture of edamame–they almost pop in your mouth.
-I typically work them into stir fries or whipped up into a smooth edamame dip.
-Recently I thought about combining them with another plant-based protein superstar: lentils!
-The softness of the cooked green lentils and springy edamame is a textural match in heaven for me personally.
-I had so much fun working on this salad and expanding the lentil recipes repertoire.
+Edamame has been sneaking into so many of our meals!
+I love the texture — the beans almost pop in your mouth.
+I typically work them into stir fries or whip them up into a smooth edamame dip.
+Recently I thought about combining them with another plant-based staple: lentils!
+The softness of cooked green lentils and springy edamame is a textural match made in heaven for me personally.
+This salad is perfect for meal prep and keeps in the fridge for up to 5 days.
+Serve it alongside my baked sesame seed tofu for a complete and satisfying meal.

 Green Lentil Edamame Salad with Spiced Lemon Dressing